Testimonies

 Practice of destruction and damage to property in respect of the unverified number of victims in the Database

-The identities of the victims described above have been verified and registered into the final Catalogue of the Database.
-In addition to these victims, the Database also contains profiles of victims who have suffered from similar violations but where the verification process is still ongoing.
-It should be noted that since information may be received from different donors concerning the same incident, the exact number of victims will be only be determined once a thorough verification of the data is completed.
-Some of the victim profiles registered in the Database, both collective and individual, are nameless meaning that their individual information could not be identified.
-Such victims will most likely not be included in the final Catalogue of the Database due to the impossibility of establishing more accurate data.
-However, such profiles contribute to the assessment of the scale of damage caused to the population during the conflict.
+The identities of the victims described above have been verified and entered into the final Catalogue of the Database.
+In addition to these victims, the Database also holds profiles of victims who have experienced similar violations, although their verification process is still ongoing.
+It should be noted that since information may be received from different sources regarding the same incident, the precise number of victims will only be determined once a thorough verification of the data is completed.
+Some of the victim profiles registered in the Database, both collective and individual, are nameless, meaning their individual information could not be identified.
+Such victims are unlikely to be included in the final Catalogue of the Database due to the inability to establish more accurate data.
+However, these profiles contribute to assessing the scale of damage inflicted on the population during the conflict.

 Based on the presented statistical data and the accounts of eyewitnesses, it can be concluded that the violation of the right to protection and respect for private property during the conflict in the Chechen Republic, and in the greater region, was widespread.
 Though violations often occurred in the context of ground and air operations and zachistkas, data nevertheless exists regarding the intentional destruction and damage to private property.
 This had long-term material and psychological consequences for the affected populations who were forced to survive in the conditions of conflict and seek refuge in the territories of other republics and regions of the country, as well as abroad.